3-Ingredient Napoleon Cake

 How to make this cake:

-It’s extremely easy to make this cake, but you do need some ample time for setting, which makes it a perfect make-ahead cake!!
+It’s extremely easy to make this cake, but you do need some ample time for the cake to set, which makes it a perfect make-ahead cake!!

 1. Prepare puff pastry